Stardust-kyun/dotfiles/README.md

 Some optional changes and instructions:

 - The first time you boot into the desktop, you will need to set a wallpaper through nitrogen or set your desktop to apply the wallpaper.
+- To set default folders like Downloads, Pictures, and Videos in your home directory run `xdg-user-dirs-update`.
 - To set your wallpaper directory in nitrogen, open `preferences`, `add`, and select your wallpaper directory.
 For my dotfiles, you should select ~/Pictures/Wallpaper.
 Then, select `OK`.
 - If you would like to always use file path instead of current directory in nautilus, run `gsettings set org.gnome.nautilus.preferences always-use-location-entry true`.
 - If you would like to use a different wallpaper for a desktop, edit its desktop file in `~/.config/colors` and change the wallpaper file to the wallpaper that you want.
 Currently you will need to do this manually.